cryptohackathon/MINI-FE/README.md

 ```
 takes as input the number of participants, the pairing instance, the generator ``g`` used by all participants, the hash ``hash` explained before, the public-key array ``pk``, the ciphertext array ``CT and the array ``Y`` of all participants and compute as follow.
 It returns ``true`` iff the proofs are verified.
 Moreover it sets the result of the grading in the element pointed by ``Res``.

+The header file ``nife.h`` exposes all other similar routines for the functionalities 'Dead or Alive' and 'Unanimity'.
+In these case, there is no need for NIZK proofs and verifications since, by design of the systems, there are no invalid ciphertexts (except for ciphertexts not representing valid group elements).